 Determining the right steps to take after an oil field accident requires a careful evaluation of the facts at hand.
 You will need the help of an experienced attorney in dealing with the insurance company representing the at-fault party.
 We have helped many oil field workers obtain just compensation to help them recover from serious injuries.

 Call 361-882-4357 to schedule a consultation with an oil field injury lawyer.
-In addition to San Antonio, Herrman & Herrman has offices in Corpus Christi, McAllen, and Brownsville.
+In addition to San Antonio, Herrman & Herrman has offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, Houston, and Ft.
+Worth, TX.